brandur/sorg/content/drafts/connections.md

 number of processes a good idea.
 The Postmaster and its backend processes use shared memory for communication and certain parts of that shared memory are global bottlenecks.
-For example, here's a structure that tracks every ongoing process and transaction:
+For example, here's the structure that tracks every ongoing process and transaction:

 ``` c